valencik/mastersAPSC/documents/thesis/thesis.md

 ### Secondary Clustering
 %- Want data with more dimensionality
-The `numEntries` and `numCoauthors` data presented in the heat maps can be improved.
-An author could have published 20 papers in 1995 and 5 papers in 1996, their resulting `numYears` value for that range would be 2.
+An author that published 20 papers in 1995 and 5 papers in 1996, their resulting `numYears` value for that range would be 2.
 This has the effect of ignoring how prolific a given author may have been in a certain time.
 We want the author who published 20 papers in 1995 to be measured differently than an author who published once in both 1995 and 1996.

-An improvement is obtained by increasing the dimensionality of the data.
-Instead of a single number representing an author's number of publications, a parameter representing the distribution of publications over time could be used.
+Instead of a single number representing an author's number of publications, a parameter representing the distribution of publications over time is used.
 How many papers did a given author published in the beginning of their career?
 How many papers did the publish at the end of their career, or most recently?
-We will take three measurements for each author regarding their publication history: the percentage of their total publications in the first, second, and final third of their career.
+We take three measurements for each author regarding their publication history: the percentage of their total publications in the first, second, and final third of their career.

 %- Need authors with many publications